Scattering and induced false vacuum decay in the two-dimensional quantum Ising model

 Here, we study the scattering in the two-dimensional quantum Ising model.
 We employ tree tensor networks (TTN)~\cite{Tagliacozzo2009, Murg2010} to simulate the collisions of wave packets of elementary spin excitations -- \textit{magnons} -- on a two-dimensional lattice of $24 \times 24$ spins.
 We uncover a rich interplay of interwoven scattering resonances and the resulting production and decay of composite particles and bound states.
 Next, we tune the system into a symmetry-broken regime with stable and metastable vacua, and investigate the scattering in a metastable false vacuum.
 We uncover a dynamical regime where the scattering of two particles induces a violent decay of the false vacuum, a non-perturbative phenomenon that is expected to be exponentially suppressed in the semi-classical regime~\cite{Kuznetsov1997, Levkov2005, Demidov2015}.

 Our results demonstrate that tensor networks can capture scattering dynamics and probe non-perturbative physics in 2D.
-This opens the door to such simulations in more complex settings, like lattice-gauge theories and condensed matter systems, and paves the way for future quantum simulations in regimes out of reach of classical simulations.
+This opens the door to such simulations in more complex settings, like lattice-gauge theories and condensed matter systems, and paves the way for future quantum simulations in regimes beyond the reach of classical simulations.